 So What Exactly Is A Business Loan?

 A business loan is designed to be lent to a business, rather than to an individual.
 With a business loan, you can generally borrow far larger amounts than is possible with a personal loan.
 Depending on the size of your business, the industry that you operate within, your profitability, and the age of the business (this is not an exhaustive list – other factors are considered by lenders) then you can borrow between £5000 and £1 million.
-Loan repayment durations are also variable and start at 1-3 months and rise to a maximum of 15-20 years.
+Loan repayment durations are also variable and start at 1-3 months, similar to the term of a short term loan, and rise to a maximum of 15-20 years.

 As you can imagine, business loans come in many shapes and sizes and are incredibly varied.
 They are however generally grouped into two distinct categories.

 Unsecured Loans: You borrow the loan amount without offering up an asset as security, such as your business.
 This is considered of greater risk to the lender, and of lesser risk to the loanee.

 Secured Loans: You borrow the loan amount and offer up an asset to secure the lender against loss, and to minimise their risk.
 If you do end up defaulting on your loan then your lender is able to repossess and then sell your asset in order to recoup their money.

 What Could You Use A Business Loan For?

 When you apply for a business loan you might need to provide the bank or the lender from whom you are borrowing the money from with a detailed breakdown of everything you intend to spend the loan on.
 Businesses will generally spend their business loan on:

 - New stock or assets that will enable them to create more stock